Last Updated on September 11, 2020 by Snazzytrips

 Tamar Valley – a foodies paradise

-The gorgeous Tamar Valley has a very popular wine route, with about 30 vineyards here making white and red wines.
+The gorgeous Tamar Valley runs from Launceston to Bass Strait.
+Famous for its wine route, with about 30 vineyards here making white and red wines.
 It’s one of the best wine regions in the country, and the world, for that matter.
-This area is known for its premium ‘cool-climate’ wines.
-A must visit for wine enthusiasts, like my husband.
-It’s very picturesque here with all the vineyards and fruit orchards on display in the region.
+This area is known for its premium ‘cool-climate’ wines and is a must visit for wine enthusiasts.
+It’s very picturesque here with all the vineyards, farms and fruit orchards on display in the region.
+You can take the perfect scenic day trip and drive both sides of the river and cross at Batman Bridge.

 Also renowned for its dairy produce, the area has Tamar Valley Yoghurt.
 Yum!
 Tamar Valley Truffles here grow and make all manor of truffle products.
 Smaller producers make cheese, cider and various fruit products.